The community and area of Wheeland (also locally referred to as “Veeland”) is found between

 Northwest Point.
 Until recent years, this area supported very little development and largely only saw small farm fields, where maize, pigeon peas, squash and okra would be grown.

 Today, the general Wheeland area is home to two local residential neighborhoods: Millennium Heights, which is inland to the southwest of Blue Hills, and Wheeland Settlement (also known as Belglade Gardens), which is closer to the beach and directly to the west of Blue Hills.

 Wheeland is the last settled region on the west of Providenciales before the undeveloped regions of Northwest Point and

-vacation lodging is offered at a few homes in both the Wheeland Settlement and Millennium Heights neighbourhoods.
+vacation lodging is offered at a few homes in both the Wheeland Settlement and Millennium Heights neighborhoods.
 Due to the remote location (from a tourism perspective), these accommodations tend to rent for some of the lowest rates on the island.

 Because of the lack of local public transport, we highly advise that visitors staying in Wheeland reserve a